chauff/cse1500-web-transcripts/Lecture-node.md

 By this time you may ask yourself how tedious server-side programming really is, considering that we have just implemented a separate logic for each URL route.
 Clearly, there must be more to Node.js then the few modules we introduced so far.
 And indeed there is.
 Note though that this exercise in low-level Node.js capabilities were not in vain, there are many network programming use cases that do not require a web server.

-When we do implement a web server, in the Node.js community that typically means making use of the [Express](https://expressjs.com/) framework.
+When we do implement a web server, in the Node.js community that most often means making use of the [Express](https://expressjs.com/) framework.

 ## Express